Assign apps to Android work profile devices with Intune

 You upload and provide information about your app in the same way as you publish any app to the Google Play store.
 However, you must select Only make this application available to my organization (<organization name>).

-This operation ensures that the app is available only to your organization, and it is not available on the public Google Play store.
+This operation makes the app available only to your organization.
+It won't be available on the public Google Play store.

 For more information about uploading and publishing Android apps, see Google Developer Console Help.

-After you've published your app, sign in to the Google Play for Work store with the same account that you used to configure the connection between Intune and Android for Work.
+After you've published your app, sign in to the Managed Google Play store with the same account that you used to configure the connection between Intune and Android enterprise.

 In the Apps node of the store, verify that the app you've published is displayed.